Here's some common questions and answers we hope will make your journey around the Library easier.

-When in doubt, use the search box at the top right hand corner and type in the page you're after.
+When in doubt, use the search box at the top and type in the page you're after.
 For specific questions about items or services try Ask a Librarian.

 Where do I go if I wish to donate something to the Library?

-If you’re thinking of giving money or a pledge you will find information on the Support page.
+If you’re thinking of giving money or a pledge, you will find information on the Give page.
 If you’d like to donate materials to the Library please go to our What the Library collects page.
-And don’t forget that if you’d like to donate your time and skills to the Library we’d be very grateful too - these opportunities are available through crowdsourcing projects and volunteering.
+And don’t forget that if you’d like to donate your time and skills to the Library we’d be very grateful too — these opportunities are available through crowdsourcing projects and volunteering.

 How old is the State Library of NSW?